GNS3/gns3-vm/README.md

 * Support GNS3 update without losing your data
 * No need to release a new VM when a new release is out
 * By default you can use it in gns3 and  access to the internet (the VM as two network interfaces)
+* sudo is allowed without password
+* Default account: gns3 / gns3
+* A graphical interface allow gns3 management
+* GNS3 data are installed in /opt on a seperate disk

 ## Building